James F. Reed: Donner Party

-In 1845, Reed decided to head west to California and organized a small group, which left the Springfield area in the spring of 1846.
+In 1845, Reed decided to head west to California and organized a small group, which left the Springfield, Illinois area in April 1846.
 The other members were George Donner, his brother Jacob, and their families and hired hands.
 Each head of household had three wagons.
 In addition to two supply wagons, Reed had a particularly comfortable one made for his family to ride in, which has since become legendary.
 The Reeds and Donners left Springfield on April 14 and joined a large wagon train led by William H. Russell on May 19.

 While camped in Wyoming, the Reeds, Donners, and several other families decided to split off from the main trail and take a new route called the Hastings Cutoff, which had been advertised as a shortcut across the Great Basin.
 They elected George Donner captain, creating the Donner Party, and separated from the other emigrants on July 20.
 The new route proved painstakingly slow and arduous.
 While crossing the desert west of the Great Salt Lake, Reed abandoned two of his wagons after he lost most of his oxen.
 The exhausted Donner Party finally rejoined the California Trail on September 26 near Elko, Nevada, having taken three weeks longer than the traditional route.

 On October 6, while traveling along the Humboldt River, Reed quarreled with two men and, in the ensuing fight, stabbed John Snyder to death.
 One member of the traveling party proposed hanging Reed, but after Reed's wife pleaded for leniency, the other emigrants decided to banish him instead.
 Reed initially refused to accept their decision but eventually agreed to go ahead to Sutter's Fort, in the Sacramento Valley, for supplies.
 After a difficult journey during which he nearly starved, Reed reached the fort on October 28.
 After two days of rest, he attempted to take provisions back to the wagon train, but deep snow blocked the way.